Industry-Specific

 How do you get a business loan for a brewery?

 Breweries qualify for SBA 7(a) for craft-brewery buildouts, SBA 504 for owner-occupied taproom and production facilities, and equipment financing for brewing systems ($200K–$2M).
 TTB federal licensure and state brewery permits must be in place before most lenders approve.
-Your file routes to ONE matched lender — based on NAICS 3121.
+Your file routes to the funding partners best matched to it — based on NAICS 3121.

 How brewery cash flow works